toddbranch/ECE382/notes/L20/L20_C_basics.md

 - Prevent the compiler from optimizing anything: Go to Project -> Properties -> Build -> MSP430 Compiler -> Optimization and turn Optimization level to off.
 - Tell the compiler not to optimize a varable.
 We can do this by adding the `volatile` modifier to the variables it's optimizing out.
 This tells the compiler that this varibale could be modified outside of the given code and not to optimize it away.

+### Using the Debugger with C

+When programming in C, you'll want to monitor variables when you're debuggig.
+If you don't have a variables tab, go to View -> Variables.
+Now, a list of your program variables should be visible.

+Sometimes it useful to look at variables in different bases.
+Maybe you want to see the value of a `char` as an ASCII character or as a hex value.
+To change the base your variable is shown in, right-click on the variables, select Number Format and choose a new format.